dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/03-testcontainers-redis.md

 Below is the updated section that covers our testing approach in depth, from containerized fixtures to automated and manual cache verification.
 This revised piece explains how we integrated Testcontainers for Redis, outlines our composite fixture setup (including the individual PostgreSql and Redis fixtures), and highlights the cool benefits of verifying two-level caching with HybridCache.

-## Enhanced Testing with Testcontainers and Automated Validation
+## enhanced testing with Testcontainers and automated validation

 To ensure our caching strategy functions as expected in a real-world scenario, we containerized our dependencies and wrote automated tests to inspect every caching layer.
 Here’s how we did it:

-### Containerized Testing with Composite Fixtures
+### containerized testing with composite fixtures

 We use a composite fixture to spin up both PostgreSQL and Redis containers automatically.
 This setup uses Testcontainers to simulate a production-like environment—even for the distributed cache.